Cornell-PoBE/A3/README.md

 Now your app is deployed on EC2 and up on your local VM.
 Yay!

 ## Expected Functionality
+For this assignment we will be asking you to complete two things:
+* simulate your A2 application in Vagrand on an `Ubunutu 14.0.1` VM
+* deploy your application onto an EC2 instance via a signle `ansible` command

+To verify, you will be submitting your EC2 public url: which we you will be accessing to verify the deployment.

 ## Extending the Assignment

 ## Project Submission